 - Motion-Activated Sprinkler Repellents: These highly effective scare devices frighten away a large variety of animals with starling bursts of motion, water and sound.

-- Ultrasonic Rodent Repellents: These devices are mainly targeted at rodents and repel using piercing, high-pitched sounds only these small animals can hear.
+- Ultrasonic Repellents: These devices are mainly targeted at rodents and/or moles, and they repel using piercing, high-pitched sounds only these small animals can hear.

 - Wireless Fence Posts: Targeted specifically to deer, these devices use an acorn scent to lure animals towards electrodes that deliver a conditioning static shock.